preactjs/preact-www/content/en/guide/v10/switching-to-preact.md

 ## Suspense (experimental)

-The main idea behind `Suspense` is to allow sections of your UI to display some sort of loading content while components further down the tree are still loading.
+The main idea behind `Suspense` is to allow sections of your UI to display some sort of placeholder content while components further down the tree are still loading.
 A common use case for this is code-splitting where you'll need to load a component from the network before you can render it.

 ```jsx
 import { Suspense, lazy } from `preact/compat`;